JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/sentry-integration/index.md

 ![sentry_django_settings](./steps/step7.png)

-Make sure when you deploy your application in production, make sure you pass the **dsn** value also known as **Data Source Name(DSN)** through the environment variable.
+When you deploy your application into production, make sure you pass the **dsn** value also known as **Data Source Name(DSN)** through the environment variable.

-To set a uniform sample rate for all transactions use the **traces_sample_rate** option in your SDK config to a number between 0 and 1.
+To set a uniform sample rate for all transactions, set the **traces_sample_rate** option in your SDK config to a number between 0 and 1.
 (For example, to send 20% of transactions, set traces_sample_rate to 0.2